nx-lr/protea/readme.md

 }
 ```

-Protea still maintains a general syntax that still somewhat resembles JavaScript, and has almost all of the features from modern JavaScript such as generators (now iterators) and template literals (now macros).
-Protea also has support for CSS, JSDoc, JSX and limited support for GraphQL.
+Protea still maintains a general syntax that still somewhat resembles JavaScript, and has inherited most of the features such as JavaScript, adapted for the language.
+Protea also has support for SCSS, JSDoc, JSX and limited support for GraphQL.

 ```dart
 val element = <div>